 .... and so on!

-You can add extracts or any other ingredients to them but they are the main components!
+You can add extracts or other ingredients to them, but they are the main components!

-There are some reasons you can think of such as:
+There are some possible causes you can think of, such as:

 * The meringue was loose.
 (Read the meringue section in this post to see a list of the possible reasons.)